microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 ### Where the Vulkan SDK fits

+DXC does not build or ship the Vulkan SDK binary.
+Our deliverable is a validated commit, not an artifact: once a build passes validation, the commit is tagged as a release candidate (RC) and that tag is reported to LunarG.
+LunarG build DXC from that tag and ship the resulting binary as part of the Vulkan SDK.

-The Vulkan SDK does not get its own binaries.
-It ships the same DXC release described above; there is no separate build artifact for it.
-What the SDK does add is a handful of optional stages in the nightly build, created to accommodate the release — mainly running the offload-tests against the build (see [Validation](#validation)).
+The build we validate is the same one that validates every PR — there is no special Vulkan SDK build.
+The only addition is a handful of optional stages, created to accommodate the release — mainly running the offload-tests against the build (see [Validation](#validation)).

-The other difference is which SPIRV-Headers and SPIRV-Tools commits the release is built
-against: for the Vulkan SDK, the submodules are advanced to the specific commits LunarG specifies for that SDK before the release branch is built.
-This is a deliberate, manual submodule update — the same kind of update already done on main — the only difference being that the target commits come from LunarG rather than being chosen by us.
-It is worth keeping two cases distinct:
+The other difference is which SPIRV-Headers and SPIRV-Tools commits the build is built against: for the Vulkan SDK, the submodules are advanced to the specific commits LunarG specifies for that SDK before the build is validated.
+This is a deliberate, manual submodule update.

-* Continuous integration builds against the latest SPIRV-Headers and SPIRV-Tools, so regressions against upstream are found early.
-This is independent of any release.
-* A Vulkan SDK release is built against the SPIRV commits LunarG gives us.
-We do not choose them; we update the submodules to them and validate DXC against them.

-Concretely this adds one step to preparing the release branch — update the SPIRV submodules to the LunarG-specified commits — and one step to publishing — submit the validated release to LunarG for inclusion in the SDK.
-Everything else in the existing process is unchanged.

 ### Validation

-A release is included in the Vulkan SDK only after it passes validation against the LunarG-specified SPIRV commits.
+A commit is tagged as a Vulkan SDK release candidate and reported to LunarG only after it passes validation against the LunarG-specified SPIRV commits.
 That validation is the full DXC test suite — everything we already run today for a release — plus the offload tests run against lavapipe.
-The Vulkan SDK is therefore a superset of the existing release validation, not a separate process: the same tests we already run, on the submodules set to the LunarG-specified commits, with the lavapipe offload tests added.

-## Decisions and remaining actions

-This strategy makes the Vulkan SDK fit the existing process rather than introduce a new one.
-The decisions that follow from that, and the actions still outstanding, are below.

-1. **Validation is unified.** The Vulkan SDK reuses the existing release validation rather than introducing a separate one.
-The only outstanding action is to write down, in one place, the validation currently run for the NuGet and Vpack releases so it can be confirmed sufficient for the Vulkan SDK.

-2. **The releases are aligned.** The Vulkan SDK version is a formal DXC release: the same artifact shipped to GitHub, NuGet, and Vpacks, built against the LunarG-specified SPIRV commits.

-3. **Broader submodule automation is out of scope.** CI keeping the SPIRV submodules current is enough for this proposal.